SOVEMA Universelle Extra Deep Hand Pump

 Goal 6: Clean water and sanitation

-Communities in region without access to potable water.
+Communities in regions without easy access to surface water.

 Manufactured to order in the Sovema workshop located in Vauvert (Gard-France) Interview with representative